Skip to main content

 Frequently Asked Questions

-The trek from Jalori Pass to Serolsar Lake is 5 km one way and takes about 2–2.5 hours to complete.
+The trek from Jalori Pass to Serolsar Lake is 5 km one way and takes 2 to 2.5 hours to complete.
+The path is well-marked and descends gently through dense deodar and oak forests.

 PeopleOfJibhi